 OTHER CONDUCT ISSUES

-NWNW board members shall not make public statements representing the views of the organization without approval of the Board.
+NWNW Board members shall not make public statements representing the views of the organization without approval of the Board.
 Those approved statements about city and local topics shall remain neutral and fact based.

-NWNW board members shall treat others with dignity and respect.
+NWNW Board members shall treat others with dignity and respect.
 Harassing, bullying, or abusive behavior will not be tolerated or used to intimidate other NWNW Board members, staff or members of the public in meetings or in written correspondence.
 Harassment is defined as unwelcome conduct of one individual or group on another individual or group that is severe or pervasive enough to create a work environment that a reasonable person would consider intimidating, hostile, or abusive.
-Examples include, but are not limited to; physical, sexual or verbal abuse, threatening, accusatory, humiliating or intimidating offensive behaviors, and conduct that stops you from doing your work.
+Examples include, but are not limited to; physical, sexual or verbal abuse, threatening, accusatory, humiliating or intimidating offensive behaviors.

 ENFORCEMENT MECHANISMS

 The use of good judgment based on high ethical principles will guide NWNW board members with respect to lines of acceptable conduct.
-However, if a situation arises that warrants more than a reminder from any NWNW board member (where it is difficult to determine the proper course of conduct, a witnessed violation or where questions arise concerning the propriety of certain conduct) the matter should be brought to the attention of the NWNW Board President who will refer the matter to the NWNW Executive Committee.
-The NWNW Executive Committee is the boards elected officers and the Treasurer.
-If any member of the Executive Committee is a party of the complaint, the remaining committee members will select an alternate from the board.
+However, if a situation arises that warrants more than a reminder from any NWNW board member (where it is difficult to determine the proper course of conduct, a witnessed violation or where questions arise concerning the propriety of certain conduct) the matter should be brought to the attention of the NWNW Board President who will refer the matter to an Executive Committee appointed by the Board per the Bylaws.
+No member of the Executive Committee shall be a party of the complaint.
 All situations, regardless of outcome, either a dismissal or an escalation to a grievance, will be documented by the NWNW Board Secretary, approved by the Executive Committee and the result documented in the Board meeting minutes.

-In all complaint questions involving ethics and conduct, the board will make the final relevant determinations.
-Any party to a complaint under review will be recused from board deliberations and voting.
+In all complaint questions involving ethics and conduct, the Board will make the final relevant determinations.
+Any party to a complaint under review will be recused from Board deliberations and voting.
 The resulting document(s) will be kept in a confidential, sealed NWNW Board Personnel file in the NWNW office.
 It will be available for viewing to current NWNW Board Members during NWNW office hours by appointment.

 Any complaint must be submitted to the NWNW Board President by the complainant within forty-five (45) business days of the alleged incident.
-The complaint must be reviewed by the NWNW Board President and Executive Committeeand responded to within sixty (60) calendar days from receipt of the complaint.
+The complaint must be reviewed by the NWNW Board President and an Executive Committee, appointed per the Bylaws, and responded to within sixty (60) calendar days from receipt of the complaint.
 The NWNW Executive Committee shall initially review any complaints filed against NWNW or one of its members to determine whether the filed complaint is valid.
 A complaint must include an alleged material violation of this Code of Conduct and Ethics summarized in a signed 250 word maximum written testimony which will be kept confidential.
-Prior to any hearing on any complaint, the parties shall be encouraged to request assistance through Mediation.
+Prior to any hearing on any complaint, the parties shall be encouraged to request assistance through mediation.

-If the NWNW Executive Committee determines that the filed complaint is valid, then it shall report its findings and recommendations to the NWNW Board of Directors at its next regularly scheduled meeting in Executive Session.
-Any resulting motions will be put forward and voted on outside of Executive Session.
+If the NWNW Executive Committee determines that the filed complaint is valid, then it shall report its findings and recommendations to the NWNW Board of Directors at its next regularly scheduled meeting in executive session.
+Any resulting motions will be put forward and voted on outside of executive session.

 If the NWNW Board of Directors concurs that the complaint is valid, the President will call a special meeting of the NWNW Board of Directors to resolve the complaint.
 Any party to the complaint will be given at least fourteen (14) days written notice of the time and place of the special meeting.